 The RN to MS program will be offered online except for the clinical requirements.
 Students will be required to complete clinical nursing experiences, which will be undertaken in their home communities with appropriate local preceptor agreements.

-The bachelor’s portion of the curriculum builds on the strong theoretical and skills preparation in both nursing and general education that the associate degree prepared RN has completed.
-Note that, in general, 2 semester hours transfers as 3 quarter hours.
+- The Bachelor’s portion of the curriculum builds on the strong theoretical and skills preparation in nursing and general education completed by the Associate Degree prepared RN.

 - The Bachelor’s component of the program, leading to the BS in nursing, fulfills professional nursing standards for baccalaureate education in nursing, providing for immediate career mobility and seamlessly transitions into an accelerated path to the master’s degree by offering six double counted graduate level courses.